What 25 dogs were bred for

 - 2018 popularity rank: #41

 The Rhodesian ridgeback is the result of breeding native African Khoikhoi dogs with European breeds brought to southern Africa by Dutch colonists.
-A remarkable dog because of its immunity to bug bites, a Rhodesian ridgeback can keep a running pace with a horse for more than 30 miles.
+A remarkable dog because of its immunity to bug bites, a Rhodesian ridgeback can keep a running pace with a horse.
 While most dogs enjoy chasing cats, the Rhodesian ridgeback was bred to be a big-game hunter and was previously named the African lion hound for its ability to corral the king of the jungle.
 Actor Errol Flynn in the 1930s was the first to breed Rhodesian ridgebacks in the United States, although his version is now extinct.

 - 2018 popularity rank: #40